 We will collect and store only data which enables us to operate and will maintain a register of all of the systems or contexts in which we process data.
 When data becomes out of date and of no further use, it will be removed and destroyed (shredded).
 We will set review and retention periods on all documents.
-DGN's manual personnel and payroll records will be kept in a locked filing cabinet, with keys held by the DGN Activities and Events Coordinator, Treasurer and Chair of Trustees.
+Our manual personnel and payroll records will be kept in a locked filing cabinet, with keys held by the authorised people listed in section 1 b of this policy.
 Personnel information held on computer (such as letters) will be password protected and deleted once their immediate use has passed and a paper copy (where required) has been filed.
-DGN's computer hard drives must be wiped before disposal of the computers.
+DGN's computer hard drives must be wiped before disposal of the computers